 And let us not be weary in well doing: for in due season we shall reap a harvest, if we faint not.
 Galatians 6:9

-This year we have an extra day to make a leap toward our purpose.
+What will you do this year to make a leap toward our purpose?
 I wanted to share this message from my heart and a poem I wrote above entitled “Dreams in Due Season” to encourage you to keep going where ever you are on your journey…

 So many of us start out life dreaming in wide-eyed wonder – then life happens and leaves us in a dazed slumber.
 We face disappointments, discouragement and detours…and we get practical.